Spousal Control and Intra-Household Decision Making in the Philippines

 Details of the intervention

-In order to identify how information and communication affect intra-household decisions, Ashraf designed a field study in which couples attempted to make decisions with varying degrees of privacy and ability to bargain.
+In order to identify how information and communication affect intra-household decisions, the researcher designed a field study in which couples attempted to make decisions with varying degrees of privacy and ability to bargain.
 The experiments were run with 146 married couples in the conference rooms of Green Bank, a rural private bank in Mindanao.

 Private Setting: Subjects were separated from their spouses, so that the amount given, the decisions made, and outcomes were kept private from one another.